AdobeDocs/journeys.en/help/using/building-journeys/testing-the-journey.md

 ## Turning a profile into a test profile{#turning-profile-into-test}

 You can turn an existing profile into a test profile.
-In Adobe Experience Platorm, you can update profiles attributes via API calls, but it cannot be performed via the interface.
+In Adobe Experience Platform, you can update profiles attributes via API calls, but it cannot be performed via the interface.

 The easiest way to do this is by using an **Update profile** action activity and change the test profile boolean field from false to true.
 See [this section](../building-journeys/update-profiles.md#using-the-test-mode).